 - 1.1 This Pay Policy Statement is produced in accordance with Part 1; Chapter 8 of the Localism Act 2011 and is available on the website.
-In addition, the website also includes separately published data on salary information relating to Chief Officers.
-A pay policy statement was first issued by the predecessor Councils, Suffolk Coastal and Waveney, in 2013 and each year thereafter. - 1.2 The Council recognises that, in the context of managing scarce public resources, remuneration at all levels needs to be adequate to attract and retain high quality employees dedicated to the service of the public, but at the same time needs to reflect that the Council is part of the public sector, funded through the tax payer and not a private sector organisation.
+In addition, the website also includes separately published data on salary information relating to Chief Officers. - 1.2 The Council recognises that, in the context of managing scarce public resources, remuneration at all levels needs to be adequate to attract and retain high quality employees dedicated to the service of the public, but at the same time needs to reflect that the Council is part of the public sector, funded through the tax payer and not a private sector organisation.
 As a general principle, the Council believes in rewarding all employees in a fair and equitable manner. - 1.3 It is important that local authorities are able to determine their own pay policies and structures in order to address local priorities and to compete in the local labour market.